SumeetKul/sumeetkul.github.io/scicomm.md

 <p style="text-align:center;">
 {% include YouTubePlayer.html id="aW0d4vyEtwM" %}
 <br><br>
-   Organized by <a href="https://euraxess.ec.europa.eu/" target="_blank">EURAXESS</a>, <i> the science slam is a scientific talk where researchers compete to present their work in front of a non-expert audience.
+   Organized by <a href="https://euraxess.ec.europa.eu/" target="_blank" rel="noopener noreferrer">EURAXESS</a>, <i> the science slam is a scientific talk where researchers compete to present their work in front of a non-expert audience.
 The slam is a way to show the engaging and fascinating side of research to the wider public. </i> To qualify for the science slam, I wrote, directed, composed music for and starred in a short 5-minute video on observing sources of gravitational waves like a collision of neutron stars, using optical telescopes.
 The final round took me on stage (again, in my favorite Einstein Tee!) for a live 10-minute slam on the same topic.
 Watch it here:
 <br><br>
 {% include YouTubePlayer.html id="p2gf78DNVco" %}
 </p>